The 5 Best Monitors For The Nintendo Switch 2 of 2026

 This monitor supports any signal with a Switch 2, including upscaled 1440p @ 120Hz for a smoother feel compared to 4k @ 60Hz signals.
 Plus, its high 4k resolution helps deliver sharp images with a ton of detail.
 Another advantage of this monitor is that it features a QD-OLED panel, which produces deep blacks alongside bright highlights in dark rooms, and a wide range of vivid colors, making it ideal for HDR.
 You can also consider the similar Dell S3225QC if you prefer something larger and more affordable, although it has issues with 1440p support.

-2. Best Mid-Range Monitor For The Nintendo Switch 2
+2. Best Upper Mid-Range Monitor For The Nintendo Switch 2

 Although OLEDs provide the best performance and picture quality, a downside is that they risk permanent burn-in with constant exposure to the same static elements over time.
 This can be problematic if you always play the same game with HUD elements.
 If that concerns you, look into the Acer Nitro XV275K P5biipruzx.
-It's worth getting when you can find it on sale, as it's much cheaper than the ASUS ROG Swift OLED PG27UCDM.
-It's also a step down from the ASUS regarding picture quality because it doesn't display the same deep blacks.
+It's worth getting when you can find it on sale, as it's much cheaper than the ASUS ROG Strix OLED XG27ACDNG.
+It's a step down from the ASUS regarding picture quality because it doesn't display the same deep blacks.
 It at least has a full-array local dimming feature that helps improve its contrast ratio in HDR, but you can't use local dimming in SDR.
-On the plus side, an advantage of getting this is that it's really bright, so it fights glare well, and highlights pop in HDR.
+On the plus side, it's really bright, so it fights glare well, and highlights pop in HDR.
+It also has a higher resolution for more detailed images than the ASUS.

 There are some great options you can check out if you're on a tight budget.
 The AOC Q27G3XMN, which is the best monitor for Nintendo Switch 2 for those on a budget, offers excellent value and punches above its weight for a low-cost display.
-This is because it has Mini LED backlighting, so it has good picture quality with deep blacks and minimal haloing around bright objects.
-This also makes it a great choice for gaming in a dark room.
+This is because it has Mini LED backlighting that you can use in SDR or HDR.
+So, it has good picture quality with deep blacks in dark rooms and minimal haloing around bright objects.
 Even if you want to use it in a well-lit room, it gets very bright, but reflections from bright sources can get distracting.

 If you need a simple and cheap monitor for gaming with a Switch 2, look into the Dell S2725QS.
 You can find it for cheaper than the AOC Q27G3XMN, especially when it's on sale.
 It differs from the AOC because it lacks Mini LED backlighting, resulting in significantly poorer picture quality, as blacks appear gray and highlights fail to pop.
 However, this is what you have to expect from a monitor in this price range.
 It also has worse motion handling, but it's still fine for playing slower-paced games.